magicat777/cyberpunk-gm-screen/cpunk-issues-tracker_250510.md

 ### CP-007: Missing HTML lang attributes
 Some HTML pages were missing the lang attribute in the html tag, which is important for accessibility and SEO.
 Fixed by adding `<html lang="en">` to all affected pages.

+### CP-009: Duplicate debug tool panels
+Fixed by consolidating the "Debug Tools" and "Emergency Debug Tools" panels into a single interface:
+- Created a comprehensive debug panel with tabs for system info, panel debugging, storage, and console
+- Implemented a namespace (CyberpunkGM.Debug) for all debug functionality
+- Added DOM monitoring to prevent duplicate panels from being created
+- Redirected all emergency debug functions to the consolidated implementation
+- Enhanced debug panel with better error handling and accessibility features

 ### CP-011: Improve semantic HTML structure
 The current HTML structure lacks proper semantic elements such as `<header>`, `<nav>`, `<main>`, and `<footer>`.
 This affects both accessibility and SEO.
 Proper semantic HTML helps screen readers navigate the page more effectively and improves the page's standing with search engines.